mhbeals/mhwood.github.io/histories/hndm.md

 #### Image

-The HNDM's digitisation was obtained from 35mm microfilm rolls that the National Newspaper Library created.
+The HNDM’s digitisation was obtained from 35mm microfilm rolls that the National Newspaper Library created.
 Publication stills have been reduced relative to their original size and contain between 140- and 180-line pairs per millimeter (pl/mm).
 This reduces the impact of the